Vantiq/vantiq-sdk-micro/README.md

 ### Build Dependencies

-libvme depends on libcurl to handle the HTTP/S protocol work. libcurl works with OPENSSL to deal with one-way SSL / TLS requirements in connecting to the VANTIQ system.
+_libvme_ depends on libcurl to handle the HTTP/S protocol work. libcurl works with OPENSSL to deal with one-way SSL / TLS requirements in connecting to the VANTIQ system.
 We assume that targeted micro environments will have access to these widely used tools.

 Further, in order to run the tests, the project expects the CUnit framework to be installed on the machine.

 All dependencies can be installed for Mac OS X via `brew install curl` and `brew install CUnit`.
-Similarly on Linux environments you should be able to use the appropriate package installer for this.
+Similarly on Linux environments you should be able to use the appropriate package installer for those dependencies.

 ## Configuration File